NobsterTheLobster/Xamarin.Forms.GridView/README.md

 4. XamarinFormsGridView/XamarinFormsGridView.iOS/Renderers/GridViewRenderer.cs
 5. XamarinFormsGridView/XamarinFormsGridView.Android/Renderers/GridViewRenderer.cs

-Or alternatively you can install the nuget package Plugin.GridViewControl which only contains the files listed above.
+Or alternatively you can install the nuget package https://www.nuget.org/packages/Plugin.GridViewControl which only contains the files listed above.